March 15, 2021

 • Advertisers focusing on app installs will need to adhere to a slew of new policies such as only associating one app per ad account, inability to toggle ads on or off, ads going to a web browser instead of the app install page, targeting limitations, estimated results instead of actual results, removal of demographic data reporting, and a limit of 9 iOS 14 specific campaigns per ad account.

-How to Update Your Facebook Ads For iOS 14
+Essential Steps to Adapt Your Facebook Ads for iOS 14

 There are a few key things advertisers need to do to ensure ad accounts are ready to adapt to the iOS 14 update.